In-house Diversity and Fragment Libraries

 Introduction

-BioAscent has assembled a number of high-quality compound libraries to provide starting points for new drug discovery programs.
-Options range from HTS programs using our in-house diversity library, through focused screens using custom sets, to fragment screens using our in-house fragment set – and virtual screening approaches delivered by our in-silico group, and key external compounds sourced via our aggregation partners.
+BioAscent has assembled a number of high-quality compound libraries for biochemical, cell-based and phenotypic screens to provide starting points for new drug discovery programmes.
+Options range from HTS programmes using our in-house diversity library, through focused screens using custom sets, to fragment screens using our in-house fragment set – and virtual screening approaches delivered by our in-silico group, and key external compounds sourced via our aggregation partners.
+Our chemogenomics library is a powerful tool for phenotypic screening and mechanism of action studies.

 BioAscent Diversity Set